smootoo/freeslick/README.md

 # History

 In version 2.0 of Slick,
 [Typesafe removed support for their trivial MS-SQL driver](https://github.com/slick/slick/commit/e1f38fdcaa0e1105f9980c81a945e2ea27f4eb56#diff-50d3fdf1ae11ed9fd46016fbb8271858), [closed the source and started to charge for it](http://slick.typesafe.com/doc/2.0.0/extensions.html).
-BSD and Apache OSS licenses allow such moves: this incident serves as a good reason for you to prefer a Free Software license that cannot be closed again (e.g. LGPL) in your next github project or contribution.
+BSD and Apache OSS licenses allow such moves: this incident serves as a good reason for you to prefer a Free Software license that cannot be closed again (e.g. LGPL) in your next github project.

 Anybody who works in a corporate environment knows the challenges involved in getting approval to buy any form of license - no matter the cost - so this strategic move from Typesafe is not only concerning, but frustrating for anybody using a Scala stack.